 eBay Buyer Wants to Pay Cash

-It’s acceptable for a buyer to pay in cash, and actually the lowest-risk option for a seller.
-There’s no risk of them reversing the payment without the protection of banks or PayPal chargeback policy.
-After receiving the cash, you simply mark the item as paid and delivered on eBay to pay your fees and let the buyer leave you Feedback.
+It’s acceptable for a buyer to pay in cash for payment on pickup and cash on delivery sales, and actually the lowest-risk option for a seller.
+There’s no danger of them reversing the payment without the protection of banks or PayPal chargeback policy.
+After receiving the cash, you simply mark the item as paid and delivered on eBay to pay your fees and let the buyer leave you feedback.

 The only concerns here are personal safety.
 Consider meeting somewhere public to make the transaction—the parking lot of a public park or an easy-to-find spot downtown will often do the trick.